About the lab

 Ph.D.
 Student, NSF GRFP Fellow

-I study emerging contaminants, such as microplastics, and their biogeochemical and ecological roles in the environment.
-Broadly, I seek to understand the deposition, fate, and transport of these contaminants and how their interactions through various environmental matrices pose a risk to both ecological and public health.
-Investigating the interface of anthropogenic activity and our most sensitive ecosystems and their resources is fundamental to creating meaningful change in our shifting world.
+I study emerging contaminants, including microplastics and their biogeochemical and ecological roles in the environment.
+I seek to understand the deposition, fate, and transport of these contaminants and how they may pose a risk to both ecological and public health.
+This research is important because currently, there is little information about the risk of anthropogenic contaminants in the environment.
 I love the outdoors, exploring and producing music, and experimenting with different cuisines and homemade goodies!

 Ph.D.
 Candidate, NSF GRFP Fellow